PS1TD/OctoDash/Troubleshooting.md

 ## Setup
 Any errors, that you may encounter during the setup of OctoDash.

-### Host and Ports
+### Host and Port
 #### Problem
 If you're unsure what to enter in those fields or you're getting errors.

 #### Fix
 Always try `localhost` or `127.0.0.1` for the host and `5000` for the port if you're running OctoDash on the same machine as OctoPrint.
-For more information about those values visit the [setup guide]().
+For more information about those values visit the [setup guide](https://github.com/UnchartedBull/OctoDash/wiki/Setup---Settings).

 ## Usage
 Any errors, that you may encounter during the usage of OctoDash.